 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
 We do not plan to fix any PDFs or other documents published before 23 September 2018, for example, procedure documentation.
 However, we will endeavour to make any new PDFs or Word documents accessible wherever possible.

 We do not plan to add captions to live audio or video streams.
 However, we will always aim to provide subtitled versions of pre-recorded videos produced.

 What we are doing to improve accessibility

 We plan to identify and fix issues according to the timescales shown for each area above.

 Preparation of this accessibility statement

 This statement was prepared in May 2022.
-It will be reviewed in May 2023.
+It was last reviewed on September 27th 2023.